garvenshen/swquota/README.md

 objects with the reseller prefix and account name as key and size in bytes as content into a public readable container.

-swquota reads the x-account-bytes-used from the accounts, thus a reseller account is needed (because users without admin rights can't HEAD the account).

 memcache is used to lower the number of subsequent HTTP requests.